mu-opensource/MuVisionSensor3/README.md

 ## Simple example

 How quickly can you get up and running with the library?
-Here's a simple blink program:
+Here's a simple program:
 ```cpp
 #include <MuVisionSensor.h>
 #include <Wire.h>